orchidhq/Orchid/OrchidCore/src/orchid/resources/wiki/user-manual/getting-started/quickstart.md

     You can create and run your own deployment scripts, create and release on Github from changelogs, or publish the site directly to Github Pages or Netlify.

-##### sbt configuration
+#### sbt configuration

 In your project's `build.sbt` file, you will usually want to configure an Orchid theme.
 That's just:
 ```
 orchidTheme := "BsDoc"
 ```

+However, for this to work, you will need to make sure the theme and any other features your site relies upon are available to the build.
 Orchid offers a very rich feature set, made available via distinct, dynamically loaded dependencies.
 In order to use these fetures, you'll want to add them as dependies *of the build, not your project*.

 The easiest way to do this is just include these dependencies in your `project/plugins.sbt` file.
 Here is a very rich sample `project/plugins.sbt` file.
 You can use any of the main Orchid features simply by uncommenting the associated dependencies: